adl-lang/adl/doc/language.md

 # Default Values

-All ADL defined types have a default value:
+All ADL defined types have an implicit default value:

    - Primitives have the defaults shown in the table above.
    - A struct's default value has each field is set to it's own types default value.